ftrackhq/integrations/doc/using/exporting_project.rst

 ================

 From this interface you'll be able to set the attributes for all the shots, such as resolution, fps, and handles.
-You will also be able to pick the workflow schema for the project creation.
-You will also be able to define some other attributes such as handles and and the start frame offset.
+You will also be able to pick the workflow schema for the project creation and define other attributes such as handles and the start frame offset.

 All the project settings will be added as attributes to the shot.